 - By default files are saved to a temporary area on the PC (Temp D: drive, or in some cases, to the My Documents folder on this drive).

 - Files can then be emailed as an attachment using a web mail account or copied to a USB drive.

 - Note: All files on the D drive are deleted regularly

-To help you find your documents on the workstations, there are four icons on the desktop which link to the different file locations:.
+To help you find your documents on the Library Desktop computer, there are four icons on the desktop which link to the different file locations:.

 - USB Drive - opens up your USB drive and folders

 - Local Disk (D:) Temp - opens up the Temp D: drive